Jose L Balduz, Jr,

 Carnegie Mellon University, 1995

 Teaching: Algebra- and calculus-based introductory physics, Quantum Theory and Relativity, Quantum Computation, Nuclear and Particle Physics, Mathematical Physics, Electromagnetic Theory, Cosmology.
-Research: Foundations of physics, especially quantum measurement and discrete spacetime as they relate to quantum gravity (graphs, hypergraphs, causal sets); elementary particles; chaotic motion.
+Research: Foundations of physics, especially quantum measurement and discrete spacetime as they relate to quantum gravity (graphs, hypergraphs, causal sets); elementary particles; Maxwell's Equations.
 Other: Science fiction, especially Star Trek and Isaac Asimov, comics, cooking, eastern philosophy.

 Chamaree De Silva, PhD

 Visiting Assistant Professor of Physics, SEB 244, (478)301-2770

 Teaching: Algebra- and calculus-based introductory physics, Biophysics.
 Research: Experimental biophysics.
 Other:

 Other teaching: Mathematics and Physics, Central HS, Macon GA.

 Russell Lee, MS/SpD in Science Education, West Georgia CSU,

 Other teaching: Chemistry and Physics, Science Dept Chair, Ola HS, Henry County.